Berber Silver Jewellery Guide: History, Craftsmanship, and Cultural Significance Explained

 Berber silver jewellery refers to traditional ornaments created and worn by Amazigh (Berber) communities across North Africa, particularly in Morocco, Algeria, Tunisia, and parts of Libya.
 These pieces are known for their bold geometric designs, symbolic engravings, and handcrafted silverwork.

-Common decorative elements include:
+Common symbolic elements include:

 • Geometric patterns